 Berkeley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Berkeley is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Berkeley who work in office and administrative support (18.17%), food service (12.79%), and sales jobs (10.48%).

 For a small city, Berkeley has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Berkeley exists, and local transit is helping to meet that need.

-The per capita income in Berkeley in 2010 was $18,741, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,964 for a family of four.
+The per capita income in Berkeley in 2010 was $18,048, which is lower middle income relative to Missouri and the nation.
+This equates to an annual income of $72,192 for a family of four.

 Berkeley is a very ethnically-diverse city.
 The people who call Berkeley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berkeley residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Berkeley include Irish, English, African, and French .
+Important ancestries of people in Berkeley include German, English, French , and African.

 The most common language spoken in Berkeley is English.
 Other important languages spoken here include Spanish and African languages.